Interview with Cheyenne Batista, Ed.D. from Firefly Worldwide, Inc. on Completing her Ed.D. Dissertation from American University

 Also, as a lifelong educator, I had always been passionate about issues in education.
 While I wasn’t sure about what I would do specifically, I had a strong instinct that developing effective communication skills and understanding how communication works within organizations and between people would be of critical importance to anything I’d take on.
 Those realizations led me to choosing that major.

-From there, I worked as a teacher and program director for Teach for America, and as a Program Manager for McGraw-Hill.
+From there, I worked as a classroom teacher and later served in program management roles in non-profit and corporate settings.
 After a period of time working abroad as a teacher in Brazil, my perspectives broadened beyond what I had been learning and experiencing in my prior roles, and I decided to enroll in the Master of Education program from Harvard Graduate School of Education, where I focused on Education Policy and Management.

 I went there at the time seeking to broaden and deepen my perspectives further.
 I wanted to more clearly understand the policies and practices that had such heavy impact on my experiences as a student growing up in the K–12 New York City public school system, and as a classroom teacher and education leader having been exposed to various education inequities at different junctures in my own life and in the lives of people that I care about so much.
 I knew that I eventually wanted to be a school leader, and to do so I would ideally need to develop a richer understanding of the policies and practices, and even mindsets, that govern the very system in which I wanted to generate change.

 So, that degree program gave me an opportunity to understand education systems from a macro level to a micro level.
 We examined policy, organizational behavior, and a multitude of case studies of leaders in education who made some of the best and some of the most challenging choices in education-related settings.
 I also met some of the most incredible educators, leaders, and researchers.
 I was able to build upon all of these learning experiences to more deeply understand my own values and to inform my decision-making as a leader going forward.